- Extended Learning Home

 Whether you're returning to school after 10 months or 10 years, continuing your education is a leap you won't regret taking.

-Indiana State University faculty members who are interested in developing programs (including foundational studies courses) for distance programs may benefit from the array of services offered by the University.
+Indiana State University faculty members who are interested in developing programs (including foundational studies courses) for online programs may benefit from the array of services offered by the University.

 Services include (but are not limited to):

-- One-stop student services designed for distance learners and transfer students
+- One-stop student services designed for online learners and transfer students

 Online Teaching Development Stipends